Endeavors

 Simpler Turn Order: The charge leader acts first.
 If there is no charge leader, antagonists act first.

-Rush Antagonist Actions: Antagonists use the Rush Antagonist Actions, listed at the end of this chapter.
+Rush Antagonist Actions: Antagonists use the Generic and Rush Antagonist Actions, listed at the end of this chapter.

 Stealth Endeavors